And above all, watch with glittering eyes the whole world around you,

 Those who don’t believe in magic will never find it. ~ Roald Dahl

 While I appreciate the beauty and energy that results from the geometries in the StoneCircles necklaces, I appreciate the creation process just as much.
-I deeply appreciated how the designs unfolded at the time because it was delightfully and surprisingly nonlinear.
+I deeply appreciated how the designs unfolded because it was delightfully and surprisingly nonlinear.
 It only could have happened because I had no plan – except to be present and listen deeply.
 And today I appreciate looking at what resulted in retrospect because it is both mysterious and possible; both magic and math.
 I learned that when you do the math, beauty results.

 At first, as I embarked on creating more healing grid necklaces after the first one I created for myself, I almost didn’t really notice.
 But, after a time, it became obvious that I was being subtly guided in ‘my’ choices.
 So, upon recognizing the support, I began to deliberately ask questions when I was unsure what to do next.
 For example, “Why are all of the stones round?”
 The response,“Two big reasons.
 First, they are associated with Mother Earth and She is round.
 Secondly, roundness has no edges, no sharp places.
 Roundness receives and radiates light in all directions – like a crystal sphere.”